Billing Tips: Medical Supplies

 - Stock (item) numbers

 - Providers must dispense and bill for products contracted by Medi-Cal using the UPN and associated HCPCS Level II code listed in the applicable provider manual.
-Two-digit manufacturer codes must not be listed with the HCPCS Level II code.

 - On the CMS-1500 claim form, the UPN product qualifier code and UPN must be listed in the shaded area of Date of Service field (Box 24A).